Warbo/chriswarbo-net/blog/2014-02-21-partial_application___currying_in_php.md

 return array_reduce($functions, $pass_into, $val);
 ```

-Since we always want our code to be as generic as possible, we're actually better off abstracting `<? $pass_into`{.php} into a more general-purpose argument-flipping function:
+Since we always want our code to be as generic as possible, we're actually
+better off abstracting `<? $pass_into`{.php} into a more general-purpose
+argument-flipping function, giving the final result of:

 ```php
 <?